 Howard Smith tells us,

 Note for Note is an uplifting and inspiring tale, and offers an insight into a highly personalised approach to learning that is likely to give teachers pause for thought.

 In recent years I have taught a number of adults who, I suspect, would quickly identify with Smith’s journey.
 Interestingly, several have been software engineers, mathematicians and analysts with the same obsessively enquiring mind and keen intellect.
 Learning to work with such students has become a fascinating and wonderful journey in its own right, and reading Smith’s perspective on his own adventure provided some absorbing and revelatory insights which I hope will improve my own teaching.

 For others, some of the content of Smith’s account may take longer to settle.
 As the author explains,

-Howard Smith’s Note for Note is essential reading for 2021.
+Howard Smith’s Note for Note is fascinating reading.

 Get email updates from Pianodao, delivered by WordPress.